 • Study leave for years 11-13 usually begins in May, on dates notified by the school.
 After those dates students are only required to be in school when they have examinations.
-If they wish to remain on site, they should sign in and work in the LRC.
+Students are requested to leave the site immediately their exam is over and not to linger.
+If they wish to remain on site, student study rooms will be allocated and they need to sign in/out in student services.